JohnPaton/johnpaton.github.io/content/posts/responsive-bar-chart.md

 This site is powered by [Pelican](https://blog.getpelican.com/), which uses [jinja](http://jinja.pocoo.org/) to make a set of HTML templates that are filled with content I write whenever I regenerate the site.
 The template I care about in this case is the one that generates my tags page.
 The theme I'm using is a fork of [Flex](https://github.com/alexandrevicenzi/Flex) that I'm [slowly hacking](https://github.com/johnpaton/flex-mod) into something that suits my own whimsical desires.

 To generate the table structure above, we need to know what the largest data value will be so that we can make everything else relative to that.
-Pelican provides a variable called `tags` to jinja that as best I can tell is a list of tuples in the form of `(tag, [list of articles])`.
-The existing Flex template looped through this, using the values of `tag` and `articles|count` to get the number of articles for each tag.
+Pelican provides a variable called `tags` to jinja that as best I can tell is a dictionary in the form of `{tag: [list of articles]}`.
+The existing Flex template looped through this, using the values of `tag` and the length (in jinja: `|count`) of the articles list to get the number of articles for each tag.
 Unfortunately jinja doesn't seem to have a maximum function, so I realized I would have to loop through the tags and find the largest count myself.
 However, jinja also doesn't seem to let you assign variables dynamically within a loop; you can only call methods on them.
 In the end I settled on the following ghetto solution:

 ```html
 {% set max_articles = [0] %}